finaptic/public-documentation/docs/Implementation-Guide/Legal-And-Regulatory-Compliance/finaptic_account_fee_guide_and_agreement.md

 #### Privacy Policy of Issuing Financial Institution

-National Bank of Canada’s privacy (or protection of personal information) policy as well as your rights concerning access to your personal information held by National Bank is available at all times at nbc.ca.
+NATSOLUTION'S privacy (or protection of personal information) policy as well as your rights concerning access to your personal information held by NATSOLUTION is available at all times at nbc.ca.

 #### Governing law